COSI-Lab/meeting-minutes/_posts/2015-11-04-Meeting-Minutes.md

 Bobby showed off apt-file, a tool that allows you to see a package that includes specified files.

-## Data-Drivn ahlluciantion for different times of day from a single outdoor photo
+## Data-Driven hallucintion for different times of day from a single outdoor photo
 Mike F. showed off an OpenCV paper on simulating time in images.
 [Paper](http://people.csail.mit.edu/yichangshih/time_lapse/)

 ## CodeGirl